 Hounslow and Kensington & Chelsea are latest two councils to adopt Safer Lorries procurement policies

-- Posted in: Blog, Kensington and Chelsea, Hounslow
+- Posted in: News and blogs, Hounslow, Kensington and Chelsea

 Two more boroughs, Kensington & Chelsea and Hounslow, have signed up to our 'Safer Lorries, Safer cycling' pledge to only use the best-trained lorry drivers and best-equipped lorries.